MicrosoftDocs/quantum-docs-pr/articles/user-guide/quickref/iqsharp.md

 ### Katas (from Microsoft.Quantum.Katas package)

-- [`%kata`](xref:microsoft.quantum.iqsharp.magic-ref.kata): Executes a single test, and reports whether the test passed successfully.
+- [`%kata`](xref:microsoft.quantum.iqsharp.magic-ref.kata): Runs a single test, and reports whether the test passed successfully.
 - [`%check_kata`](xref:microsoft.quantum.iqsharp.magic-ref.check_kata): Checks the reference implementation for a single kata's test.
     Specifically, it substitutes the reference implementation for a single task into the cell, and reports whether the test passed successfully.